 Clinical studies aimed at better understanding Prader-Willi syndrome and investigating new treatments for PWS are taking place around the world.
 Participation is key to moving these potential therapies forward.
 There are a number of ways you can stay informed:

 - Participate in the Global PWS Registry.
 The registry will give you the option of allowing researchers to contact you about trial opportunities.

 - Become a fan of the FPWR Facebook page and watch for our announcements!

 - The clinicaltrials.gov website is a comprehensive list of clinical studies taking place around the world.
 Search for PWS trials using keywords “Prader-Willi” or “PWS”.

 - Check this page often for updates and additions to our list of current clinical trials!

 Are You Interested in Participating in a Clinical Trial?

-After years of there being very few new drugs and interventions for PWS, we are about to embark on an important and exciting period of PWS research.
-As we look forward in 2014 and into 2015, we expect to see half a dozen or more new clinical trials testing a variety of interventions for hunger, obesity, behavior and other characteristics of PWS, with additional studies planned for the near future.
-Some of the clinical trials will be for children, while others will focus on adults with PWS.
+After years of there being very few new drugs and interventions for PWS, we are embarking on an important and exciting period of PWS research.
+We now have several new clinical trials in process, testing a variety of interventions for hunger, obesity, behavior and other characteristics of PWS, with additional studies planned for the near future.
+Some of the clinical trials are be for children, while others focus on adults with PWS.